Stanleyhoo1/Tennis-Technique/README.md

 This is an example of a good video file:
 ![](https://github.com/Stanleyhoo1/Tennis-Technique/blob/main/Example%20Video.gif)

 Currently, this model supports only **right-handed forehand swings**.
 I plan to expand it to other strokes as I gather more data.
 Please note that this project is still in development, with the swing classification model achieving approximately **80% accuracy**.
 The overlay model is functional but requires further refinement for optimal accuracy.
+A demo of both models being used in Jupyter Notebook can be viewed in the Final_Test notebook.
+The other notebooks were used for testing and graphing data, you can view my process of designing the model through those.

 **Note**: These models take quite a while to run depending on video length so please be patient if you don't see any output immediately.
 If all instructions are followed correctly, these models should work.